jhenry/brightspace-student-view/README.md

 You will need to create a specific LMS user account, along with an associated role with permissions tailored to the needs of the application.

-Never, (ever!) use an administrator account for this service in production.
-Permissions should be scoped only to include what is necessary for execution of it specific tasks such as user creation, enrollment, etc.
+**Note**: Never, (ever!) use an administrator account for this service in production.
+Permissions for the services account should be scoped to *only include what is necessary for execution* of the specific tasks involved— such as user creation, enrollment, etc.

 ### Create a Student View Role